-The Wollongong City Council Generic Plan of Management 2018 (POM) for the site identifies the site as area 5 with the primary use of JJ Kelly Park (412) as parkland (green) and sportsground (red).
-The use of the site for events is generally consistent with the core objectives for the site in accordance with Sections 36F and 36G of the Act.
+The Wollongong City Council Generic Plan of Management 2018 (POM) for the site identifies the site as area 5 with the primary use of the land (608, 610, 685) as general community use (purple) and sportsground (red), cultural significance (brown), crown land (blue), natural area foreshore (beige).
+The use of the site for events is generally consistent with the core objectives for the site in accordance with Section 36F and 36I of the Act.
+According to the POM, areas that are categorised as Area of Cultural Significance are to be covered under a site specific plan of management.
+However, Councils Community Land Management Officer has advised that no such plan exists.

-The POM identifies Community Activities and Short-Term Casual Purposes in accordance with the Regulations as permissible on parklands and sportsgrounds.
+The POM identifies Community Activities and Short-Term Casual Purposes in accordance with the Regulations as permissible on the site.
 Events are generally community activities and consistent with the short-term casual purposes identified in Section 116 of the Regulations as follows: